Ratcheting charged polymers through symmetric nanopores using pulsed fields: Designing a low pass filter for concentrating DNA

-Here we propose to use pulsed electric fields to selectively ratchet \cite{chialvoAsymmetricUnbiasedFluctuations1995,baderDNATransportMicromachined1999,wangNetMotionCharged2013,mondalRatchetRectificationEffect2016, parkSilicoConstructionFlexibilitybased2019} captured molecules across a symmetric nanochannel.
-In principle, the fact that we have different molecular partial sizes and conformations on both sides of the wall during translocation can be used to drive a ratchet process even with a perfectly symmetric nanochannel.
-We show that asymmetric pulsed fields improve ratcheting.
-More precisely, we use the ratchet effect to move small molecules in one direction (translocation) while moving the larger ones in the opposite direction (retraction).
+Recently, Zhan \textit{et al.}\cite{zhanDetectionSeparationSingleStranded2021a} have shown that it is possible to obtain DNA size-dependent mobilities by tuning the nanopore size to make the translocation favour certain chain lengths.
+This is due to the fact that the electric force driving the capture outside the pore, the entropic barrier to enter the nanopore, as well as the friction inside the pore, all depend on the radius/length ratio of the nanochannel.
+Instead of changing the nanochannel size, here we propose to use pulsed electric fields to selectively ratchet \cite{chialvoAsymmetricUnbiasedFluctuations1995,baderDNATransportMicromachined1999,wangNetMotionCharged2013,mondalRatchetRectificationEffect2016, parkSilicoConstructionFlexibilitybased2019} captured molecules across a symmetric nanochannel.
+In principle, the fact that we have different molecular conformations on both sides of the wall during translocation can be used to drive a ratchet process even with a perfectly symmetric nanochannel.
+We also show that asymmetric pulsed fields improve ratcheting.
+More precisely, we use the ratchet effect to move small molecules in one direction (translocation) while moving the larger ones in the opposite direction (retraction), thus enabling bidirectional separation (see Fig.~\ref{Fig:system}b).
+Importantly, it is possible to control the critical molecular size by tuning the frequency of the electric field.
 We explore two versions (or protocols): one in which the ratchet effect starts upon capture, while the second one combines capture and translocation.

-\textit{Theory.\,---\,}Both computer simulation data and the tension propagation theory \cite{sakaueNonequilibriumDynamicsPolymer2007,sakaueSuckingGenesPores2010,sarabadaniDrivenTranslocationSemiflexible2017,ikonenUnifyingModelDriven2012} show that the mean translocation time of a relaxed chain of $N$ monomers under a constant driving force applied to the monomers inside the nanochannel scales like $\overline{\tau}\sim N^\alpha$, where $\alpha$ increases with $N$ to reach the asymptotic value $\alpha=1+\nu$ ($\nu=3/5$ is Flory's exponent).
-The capture time $\tau_c$ of a chain, however, is independent of $N$.
+Both computer simulation data and the tension propagation theory \cite{sakaueNonequilibriumDynamicsPolymer2007,sakaueSuckingGenesPores2010,saitoDynamicalDiagramScaling2011,sarabadaniDrivenTranslocationSemiflexible2017,ikonenUnifyingModelDriven2012} show that the mean translocation time of a relaxed chain of $N$ monomers under a constant driving force applied to the monomers inside the nanochannel scales like $\overline{\tau}\sim N^\alpha$, where $\alpha$ increases with $N$ to reach the asymptotic value $\alpha=1+\nu$ ($\nu=3/5$ is Flory's exponent).
+The capture time $\tau_c$ of a chain, however, is independent of $N$ \cite{wanunuElectrostaticFocusingUnlabelled2010}.
 Since $\tau_c \gg \overline{\tau}$, translocating a solution of DNA molecules using a DC field is not expected to change the relative abundance of the different molecular sizes.
 This is the problem we are proposing to address using ratcheting pulsed fields.

 Two elements are required to build a ratchet that can rectify otherwise random motion: keeping the system out of equilibrium and symmetry breaking.
 The first condition can be achieved using either a stochastic or a deterministic external perturbation \cite{magnascoForcedThermalRatchets1993,gulyaevNanotransportControlledMeans2020, kenwardPolymerDeformationBrownian2008}, such as a pulsed field.
 The symmetry can be spatially \cite{kenwardPolymerDeformationBrownian2008,slaterBidirectionalTransportPolyelectrolytes1997,hammondDifferentialTransportDNA2000,malgarettiConfinedBrownianRatchets2013,heidariMechanismRectificationPolymer2020} and/or temporally broken \cite{slaterBidirectionalTransportPolyelectrolytes1997,tessierStrategiesSeparationPolyelectrolytes2002}.
 In this paper, some spatial asymmetry comes from the conformational and size differences between the polymer segments on each side of the wall, while temporal asymmetry comes from pulsed fields such as the Zero-Integrated-Field Electrophoresis (ZIFE) pulses shown in Fig.~\ref{Fig:system}b and previously used in gel electrophoresis \cite{brassardPulsedFieldSequencing1992}.